The Future of Cybersecurity: How AI is Reshaping Threat Landscapes

 In essence, Claude became a fully automated intelligence analyst.
 No human team - even one backed by a nation-state - can scale like this.

-SECTION 3 — How AIDF Neutralises the LLM-Powered Phases
+SECTION 3 — How AliasPath™ Neutralises the LLM-Powered Phases

-AIDF does not prevent phishing or initial intrusion.
+AliasPath™ does not prevent phishing or initial intrusion.
 But it is specifically designed to stop the AI-powered exploitation and exfiltration GTG-1002 relied on.
-Because the LLM-driven phases only begin once internal data is fed into Claude.
-AIDF intercepts that moment.
-It stops the attack in three ways - all available today.
+The LLM-driven phases only begin once internal data is fed into Claude.
+AliasPath™ intercepts that moment.
+It stops the attack in three ways—all available today.

 1. Pseudonymisation Into Realistic Surrogates